jan-van-bergen/FluidSim/readme.md

 DLL's, headers and lib's are included in the project and should work out of the box.
 The project uses a Visual Studio 2017 solution.

+This git repository was originally hosted on Gitlab.